nmap/npcap/README.md

 ```
 File                     Src Directory            Description
 wpcap.dll                wpcap                    the libpcap API, added "loopback support" to original WinPcap
-packet.dll               packetWin7\Dll           the Packet API for Windows, added "Admin-only Mode" to original WinPcap
+Packet.dll               packetWin7\Dll           the Packet API for Windows, added "Admin-only Mode" to original WinPcap
 npf.sys (or npcap.sys)   packetWin7\npf           the driver, ported from NDIS 5 to NDIS 6, we support two names: npf or npcap, based on whether Npcap is installed in "WinPcap Compatible Mode"
 NPFInstall.exe           packetWin7\NPFInstall    a LWF & WFP driver installation tool we added to Npcap
 NPcapHelper.exe          packetWin7\Helper        the helper program for "Admin-only Mode", will run under Administrator rights